A Diagnostic Benchmark for Sweden-Related Factual Knowledge: Related Work

 \section{Related Work}

 There are several QA datasets for Swedish, most of which are derived from English datasets or generated by LLMs.
 MKQA \citep{longpre-etal-2021-mkqa} is a multilingual open-domain QA dataset that explicitly excludes geographically dependent questions.
 ScandiQA \citep{nielsen-2023-scandeval} extends MKQA with supporting documents to turn it into a reading comprehension dataset.
 MMLU \citep{hendrycks2021measuring}, a multiple-choice dataset covering diverse subjects, was translated into Swedish as part of the Global MMLU project, which also removed US-specific content \citep{singh-etal-2025-global}. \citet{smart2025multiwikiqareadingcomprehensionbenchmark} LLM-generate a large multilingual QA dataset from Wikipedia texts in each language.
 The Swedish university entrance exam (SweSAT) \citep{kurfali-etal-2025-swesat} assesses vocabulary, reading comprehension, mathematical problem solving, and logical reasoning but focuses less on factual knowledge.
+Relatedly, MedQA-SWE by \citet{hertzberg-lokrantz-2024-medqa} is based on exams for medical licensing.

 Other multilingual QA datasets test factual knowledge from structured sources using template-based questions, which are scalable because templates can be translated in a controlled setup.
 Examples include MLAMA \citep{kassner-etal-2021-multilingual}, X-FACTR \citep{jiang-etal-2020-x}, and BMLAMA \citep{qi-etal-2023-cross}. \citet{kassner-etal-2021-multilingual} show that mBERT’s performance depends strongly on the query language, while \citet{qi-etal-2023-cross} find that geographically related languages share some encoded knowledge. mParaRel \citep{fierro-sogaard-2022-factual} probes (inter-language) consistency, showing that models are less consistent in non-English languages.
 KLAR \citep{wang-etal-2025-lost-multilinguality} tests cross-lingual factual consistency and finds that, although facts are stored in a language-independent space, models still struggle to transfer them across languages.
 The authors propose bypassing final language-specific layers to improve factual transfer.
 Most related to our work, ECLEKTIC \citep{goldman2025eclekticnovelchallengeset} is a dataset for evaluating cross-lingual fact recall using LLM-generated questions and answers based on Wikipedia articles available in only one language.
 This offers a scalable way to test language-specific knowledge.
 Although ECLEKTIC does not include Swedish, it provides a promising direction for future work.
 Unlike their dataset, ours does not explicitly filter for language-\textit{exclusive} topics, so many entities will have international coverage.